ministryofjustice/hmpps-ansible-roles/roles/credentials/README.md

 ### Credentials stuffing and generation roles

-Roles to (re)generate and/or populate credentials into AWS SSM Parameter Store
+Roles to (re)generate and/or populate credentials into AWS SSM Parameter Store.

-The credentials can either be pre-existing or generated on the fly, if they exist by default the do not overwrite the contents of the exsting credential set.
+The credentials can either be pre-existing or generated on the fly, if they exist by default they do not overwrite the contents of the existing credential set.

 ##### Variables provided by the playbook
 The playbook is required to provide `account` and `environment` as input variables